-Fair Futures is a youth-led advocacy movement in New York City (NYC) and a coalition of over 100 non-profit organizations and foundations advocating for young people who have experienced foster care to have access to the long-term supports they need to achieve their potential.
-The Fair Futures NYC advocacy is fully youth-led by the Youth Advisory Board.
+Fair Futures is a coalition of over 100 non-profit organizations and foundations advocating for all young people in New York City's foster care system to have access to the long-term supports they need to achieve their potential.
+The Fair Futures advocacy is fully youth-led by the Youth Advisory Board.